 Scrap everything you’ve heard about fat loss and start with the Foundations!

-But here's the catch- if you truly want to lose fat, it's not what machine you use, but how you use it.
+But here’s the catch- if you truly want to lose fat, it’s not which machine you use, but how you use it.

 The number one factor in using cardio for fat loss is intensity.

 Whether you’re sprinting around the park, riding the recumbent bike, or cranking out on the elliptical machine, the amount of fat you lose in in proportion to the intensity you put forth.

 Intensity can be increased in various ways, and can be applied to all forms of cardio exercise.